-All of this illustrates why asset protection is of paramount importance to business owners.
+Asset protection is of paramount importance to business owners.
 It helps place extensive legal boundaries on what can be claimed by creditors and other litigants who sue your business for damages.

 There are numerous asset protection strategies out there, and many of them are targeted at small enterprises.
 Your choice would largely depend on the nature of the claims your business might face, and more importantly, the type and magnitude of assets involved.

 Consider the example of a delivery van owned by your company.
 You have an employee to drive it.
 If during its rounds, someone gets hurt in an accident, the resulting claim would be an internal claim to you; this means that only assets that are owned by your company can be seized to honour the claims of the injured party.